mcanevet/freebox_api/README.md

 Overview
 --------

 This gem contains Freebox OS API bindings for the Ruby language.
-I started working on that to use it with https://github.com/mcanevet/puppet-freebox
+I started working on that to use it with https://github.com/mcanevet/puppet-freebox.

+The official documentation is located here: http://dev.freebox.fr/sdk/os/

 Building the Freebox object
 ---------------------------